carl24k/fight-churn/README.md

 ### 2.1 Running a Listing

-Start by making a Run Configuration for the script `listings/py/run_churn_listing.py`, following the instructions in Section 1.2.6.
+Start by making a Run Configuration for the script `listings/py/run_churn_listing.py`, following the instructions in Section 1.2.2.4 (duplicate and modify one of your old configurations.)

 The script is preset to run the first code listing, listing 2.1 from chapter 2, for the simulated data set `socialnet7`.
 If you have created a simulated dataset named `socialnet7` as described